 Over the long term, Zhao aims to compile the first comprehensive description of de novo gene evolution within a species.
 She also seeks to use novel genes as an entry point from which to investigate the evolution of genes and genomes, as well as human cancer biology.

 Zhao is also interested in how species adapt to variable environments.
-To better understand how variation in gene expression is maintained within and between species, Zhao studies its evolution in heterogeneous, natural environments.
-In a recent study, she and her colleagues observed substantial parallels in gene expression between fly populations, suggesting that spatially driven selection contributes to these differences.
+To better understand how variation in gene expression is maintained within and between species, she studies its evolution in heterogeneous, natural environments.
+In recent studies, Zhao and her colleagues observed substantial parallels in gene expression between fly populations and species at multiple timescales, suggesting that spatially driven selection contributes to these differences.
 The Zhao lab will extend this work by investigating variation in the genomics, transcriptomics, and transcription factor binding in Drosophila populations using flies collected from a variety of environments.

 Zhao is a faculty member in the David Rockefeller Graduate Program, the Tri-Institutional M.D.-Ph.D.
 Program, and the Tri-Institutional Ph.D.
 Program in Computational Biology & Medicine.